 The City Manager's Office is tasked with economic development within the City of Loveland.
-This includes business retention and recruitment and working with interested developers.
+This includes business retention, recruitment, and working with interested developers.

-The Economic Development Division provides development assistance and incentives, and serves as project facilitators for major economic development projects to ensure timely approval of plans and permits.
+Our Economic Development staff provide assistance and serve as project facilitators for major economic development projects to ensure timely approval of plans and permits.
 The City of Loveland is committed to:

 - Creating and retaining quality jobs

 - Improving the quality of life for all citizens

 - Increasing private investment in the community

 If you are interested in bringing your business to the City of Loveland or have questions about economic development, please contact Eva Wisby at email@example.com or by calling (513) 707-1450.